 Manage subscriber usage

 You can add subscribers to offerings using individual accounts or Active Directory groups.
 Using Active Directory groups does not require management through Citrix Cloud Japan after you assign the group to an offering.

 When an administrator removes an individual subscriber or group of subscribers from an offering, those subscribers can no longer access the service.
 For more information about removing subscribers from specific services, refer to the service’s documentation on the Citrix Product Documentation web site.

 A primary resource location is a resource location that you designate as “most preferred” for communications between your domain and Citrix Cloud Japan.
 The resource location you select as “primary” should have Cloud Connectors that have the best performance and connectivity to your domain.
 This enables your users to log on quickly to Citrix Cloud Japan.

 The process for selecting a primary resource location is the same for Citrix Cloud Japan and Citrix Cloud (citrix.cloud.com).
 For more information, see Select a primary resource location.

 Notifications provide information about issues or events that might be of interest to administrators, such as new Citrix Cloud Japan features or problems with a machine in a resource location.
 Notifications can come from any service within Citrix Cloud Japan.

 Managing notifications is the same in Citrix Cloud Japan and Citrix Cloud (citrix.cloud.com).
 For more information about notifications, see Notifications.

-The system log displays a timestamped list of events that occurred in Citrix Cloud Government.
+The system log displays a timestamped list of events that occurred in Citrix Cloud Japan.
 You can export these changes as a CSV file to meet your organizations’s regulatory compliance requirements or to support security analysis.

 System log functions are the same in Citrix Cloud Japan and Citrix Cloud (citrix.cloud.com), with some important limitations.
 For more information, see System Log.